-Joanne Bauer teaches Corporate Social Responsibility: A Human Rights Approach.
-She is Senior Researcher for the Business and Human Rights Program, at Columbia’s Center for the Study of Human Rights.
-Bauer also teaches within the Human Rights Program at the School of Continuing Education Summer Session, and, with Anthony Ewing (Columbia Law School) co-leads an international initiative on Teaching Business and Human Rights based at Columbia.
+Joanne Bauer teaches Corporations and Human Rights as well as the year-long Business and Human Rights Clinic at SIPA.
+She is Senior Researcher for the Business and Human Rights Program, at Columbia’s Center for the Study of Human Rights and co-leads an international initiative on Teaching Business and Human Rights based at Columbia.
+In October 2018 she launched Rights CoLab, an independent initiative that develops strategies to advance human rights through business, technology and finance.

 From 2006 -2012, Bauer was Senior Researcher at Business & Human Rights Resource Centre, where she was in charge of the Centre’s Asia work, and also specialized HIV/AIDS, women's human rights, and access to medicines globally.